 Today you don’t necessarily need to understand programming to introduce yourself to making images with the pixel sorting effect.
 Since the look has gone virtually mainstream, there is an Adobe After Effects plugin for pixelsorting, Photoshop action and also Twitterbot @pixelsorter account by web developer Ways Spurr-Chen.

 The Twitterbot @pixelsorter was written in Ruby on Rails and offers a number of presets to create a wide variety of pixelsorting types.
-To learn more about it take a look at Ways website about the project.
 The After FX plugin opens up uses for pixelsorting within motion graphic projects and the Photoshop plug-in is a great way to quickly make some techno-futurist artwork for your Instagram.

 If you are interested in learning more about the code behind the effect then I urge you to download the trial of Processing and discover more about using this unique application as an introduction.